 Debris removal can prevent many flats.
 Many racers wipe their tires with their gloves after riding through debris.
 More effective are “tire wipers” (see photo above), which also work on bikes with fenders.
 The wires of tire wipers very lightly brush the tire tread.
 They scrape off debris before it gets hammered into the tire as it rotates.
 When I raced on tubular tires, I used tire wipers (also called “tire savers”), and had only one flat in 4 years.
 That flat occurred when the wire of my tire wiper had moved and no longer brushed the tire.
 I have been thinking of putting tire wipers on my bike, but I have so few flats that it hardly seems worth while.

 Barriers can prevent some debris from penetrating your tires.
 Puncture-resistant belts are effective against glass, because the glass gets pulverized between the belt and the road, rather than hammered into the tube.
 Sharp flints do not give up so easily, and usually penetrate the “puncture-resistant” belt all the same, just taking a bit longer to puncture the tube.
 Some tire manufacturers have increased the thickness of their tread so much that many obstacles no longer can get through, but remain stuck inside (see above).
-Unfortunately, extra belts and thicker tread make tires less supple, reducing their comfort and speed.
+Unfortunately, extra belts and thicker tread make tires less supple, greatly reducing their comfort and speed.

 Another way of creating a barrier is making the tire rubber itself harder to puncture.
 Many professional racers “age” their tires before they use them.
 Lance Armstrong famously had a mechanic with a cellar full of tires.
 As the natural rubber used in many high-end tires cures more, it is supposed to get more puncture-resistant.
 Does it really work?
 It’s hard to say, because flats can be random.
 However, it appears that when I ride on tires that have been manufactured recently, I get more flats than if I ride tires from a batch made a year or two ago.
 For Paris-Brest-Paris, I have stashed away a few tires, just in case.